-- Use each cartridge one time only.
-Throw the cartridge away once it is used.
+- Use each vial or cartridge one time only.
 Do not reuse any medicine left in the container.

 - Keep this product, as well as syringes and needles, out of the reach of children and pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.